A Merrie Christmas to You

 A Merrie Christmas to You is the fourteenth studio album, and the first Christmas album, released by Canadian country rock band Blue Rodeo on November 4, 2014.
 It contains eight covers of Christmas songs, along with two originals by Greg Keelor and Jim Cuddy.
 One original song, "Glad to Be Alive", was previously recorded on Blue Rodeo's 2002 album Palace of Gold.

+With a total duration of 36 minutes and one second, A Merrie Christmas to You has the shortest runtime of any Blue Rodeo studio album.

 Track listing

+Personnel

+Personnel taken from A Merrie Christmas to You liner notes.